aws-actions/configure-aws-credentials/README.md

 ### Recent News

+#### Long-term credentials warning (10/2/23)

+We have added a warning when using long-term credentials to access AWS (IAM access keys and secret keys).
+Using long-term credentials requires you to create IAM users and properly secure the access keys to prevent their disclosure.
+A better approach is to use [GitHub's support for OpenID Connect](#OIDC) to authenticate using an IAM role to generate temporary security credentials.

 #### v4 Announcement (9/11/23)

 We have just released `v4` of Configure AWS Credentials.
 The only thing that